kubernetes-sigs/application/README.md

 The above description, from the [Kubernetes homepage](https://kubernetes.io/), is centered on containerized _applications_.
 Yet, the Kubernetes metadata, objects, and visualizations (e.g., within Dashboard) are focused on container infrastructure rather than the applications themselves.

-The Application project consists of defining a CRD [(Custom Resource Definition)](https://kubernetes.io/docs/concepts/api-extension/custom-resources/#customresourcedefinitions) and a [Custome Controller](https://kubernetes.io/docs/concepts/api-extension/custom-resources/#custom-controllers).
+The Application project consists of defining a CRD [(Custom Resource Definition)](https://kubernetes.io/docs/concepts/api-extension/custom-resources/#customresourcedefinitions) and a [Custom Controller](https://kubernetes.io/docs/concepts/api-extension/custom-resources/#custom-controllers).
 The Application CRD is an endpoint in the Kubernetes API that stores a collection of Application objects.
-The Application CRD simply let you store and retrieve structured data.
+Every [Kubernetes object](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/#understanding-kubernetes-objects) includes two nested object fields that govern the object’s configuration: the object spec and the object status.
+The spec, which you must provide, describes your desired state for the object – the characteristics that you want the object to have.
+The status describes the actual state of the object, and is supplied and updated by the Kubernetes system.
+The CRD simply let you store and retrieve structured data.
 The Application Controller provides a declarative API for the Application CRD.
 The controller interprets the structured data and takes action.

 ## Purpose